artstorm/paypal-donations/readme.txt

 `[paypal-donation]`

 Which is the simplest option, and uses all default and optional settings.
-If you want to make a specific button for a specific purpose you can add these options:
+If you want to make a specific button for a specific purpose you can add additional options.
+Example:

 `[paypal-donation purpose="Spline Importer" reference="3D Plugins"]`

-as an example.

 This donation plugin generates valid XHTML Transitional and Strict code.

-For complete usage instructions see: [PayPal Donations](http://wpstorm.net/wordpress-plugins/paypal-donations/ "Complete Usage Instructions for PayPal Donations")

-See the [Changelog](http://wordpress.org/extend/plugins/paypal-donations/changelog/) for what's new.
-Available [Translations](http://wpstorm.net/wordpress-plugins/paypal-donations/#translations).

 = Related Links =